jamescherti/buffer-terminator.el/README.md

 - Some users prefer that buffers not part of an active window be automatically closed, as they are not actively needed.
 - *Buffer-terminator* helps users by automatically closing unnecessary buffers, eliminating the need for manual cleanup.
 - Some Emacs packages continue interacting with open buffers, even when they are buried ([Reddit post: A function to periodically wipe buffers not recently shown; thoughts?](https://www.reddit.com/r/emacs/comments/1h15mni/a_function_to_periodically_wipe_buffers_not/)).

+### How about modifying the quit-window function to kill buffers as soon as they are closed, instead of using buffer-terminator?

+Using quit-window works if the goal is to immediately kill buffers upon closing a window, but it can lead to unintended consequences.

+For instance, if a buffer is displayed in another tab or window, it will still be closed simply because one window showing it was closed.
+Additionally, killing buffers immediately is not always desirable.
+Delaying the closure preserves the state of file buffers and Dired buffers, including opened or closed headings, folds, and other buffer-specific context.

+**Buffer Terminator addresses these issues by performing additional checks before killing a buffer.** By default, it verifies whether the buffer is visible in any other window or tab-bar tab, ensuring that buffers are only closed when truly no longer needed.
+Moreover, buffer-terminator does not terminate buffers immediately; a configurable delay is applied to provide a grace period, allowing users to continue working with a buffer if it is still required.

 ### If this actually improves performance, I’d love to see some benchmarks or real-world numbers